Cost-effective, accurate, offshore wind resource assessments

-It can be deployed in one day and delivers highly accurate wind data throughout the project development.
+Our floating LiDAR can be deployed in one day and delivers highly accurate wind data throughout the project development.
 The business concept of FLiDAR is based on a renting model with data service agreement, minimizing financial risk and maximising flexibility for the customer.

 The offshore meteorological station is designed for marine renewable energy technologies such as offshore wind, wave, tidal etc. provides real time data access.

-FLiDAR is made up of an offshore-ready WINDCUBE®v2 LIDAR, secured on top of a mechanical stabilisation unit on an industry standard buoy.
+FLiDAR is made of an offshore-ready WINDCUBE®v2 LIDAR, secured on top of a mechanical stabilisation unit on an industry standard buoy.
 The system is highly accurate due to the combination of mechanical stabilization and software based measurement correction.
 It has been proven several times to measure wind potential with an accuracy equivalent to fixed offshore met masts, regardless of the sea state.

 - Highly accurate measurement data

 - Lower CAPEX and OPEX of offshore wind resource assessment

 - Simplify resource assessments, before, during and after construction

 FLiDAR floating LiDAR is designed to operate maintenance free and autonomous for more than six months in demanding offshore environments such as the European North Sea area.

 The first version of the FLiDAR floating LiDAR product was successfully tested and validated in 2011 in the North Sea.
 It has subsequently been tested next to a fixed offshore met mast on the RWE Gwnt Y Mor offshore wind farm in the Irish Sea (UK), from October 2012 to January 2013.